Federated Learning in Genetics: Extended Analysis of Accuracy, Performance and Privacy Trade-offs: Introduction

 In this paper, we investigate the technical and conceptual challenges that arise when implementing FL on transcriptomic data.
 Figure~\ref{fig:overview} illustrates our four key challenges: \textit{Architectural Heterogeneity} refers to different numbers of clients with varying computational capabilities. \textit{Statistical Heterogeneity} relates to data distributions and sizes. \textit{Gaussian Noise} addresses the impact of applying noise to the data, e.g., to achieve Differential Privacy, with different models (Logistic Regression and Sequential Deep Learning) and problem types (Binary and Multi Label).
 Finally, \textit{Resource Consumption} addresses storage, communication overhead and training times.
-To explore these challenges, we have conducted comparative experiments with two state-of-the-art FL frameworks -- \textit{TensorFlow Federated} (TFF) and \textit{Flower} (FLWR) and transcriptomic data.
+To explore these challenges, we have conducted comparative experiments with two state-of-the-art FL frameworks -- TensorFlow Federated (TFF) and Flower (FLWR) -- and transcriptomic data.
+The experiments described in this paper constitute an extended version of those presented in \cite{hannemann2024federated}, incorporating additional results and analyses to build upon the initial findings.
 In particular, we make the following contributions:

-\begin{itemize} \item We train disease prognosis and cell type classification models with TFF and FLWR using hyperparameter tuning, and we measure the model quality. \item We analyze the effects of the number of clients, the amount of training data and data distribution on the global model quality. \item We measure the impact of Gaussian noise, locally applied to the weights, on the global model quality. \item We compare memory consumption, run-times and network traffic of TFF and FLWR from both the client's and the aggregator's perspective. \end{itemize}
+\begin{itemize} \item We train disease prognosis and cell type classification models with TFF and FLWR using hyperparameter tuning, and we measure the model quality. \item We analyze the effects of the number of clients, the amount of training data and data distribution on the global model quality. \item We measure the impact of Gaussian noise, locally applied to the weights, on the global model quality. \item We compare memory consumption, run-times and network traffic of TFF and FLWR for different settings. \item We examine the benefits and limitations of a federated system from both the client and global perspective. \end{itemize}

 We have demonstrated that FL frameworks can be readily applied to precision medicine applications.
 Even more, we obtained an excellent global model with an AUC of up to 0.98 for disease prognosis and cell type classification with transcriptomic data.
 This performance is robust in the presence of diminishing data quality, increasing clients and diverse data distributions, and it reduces the necessary computational resources for the individual medical institution.